go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

    provided email rather than a generated email.
 - `ENABLE_CAPTCHA`: **false**: Enable this to use captcha validation for registration.
 - `REQUIRE_EXTERNAL_REGISTRATION_CAPTCHA`: **false**: Enable this to force captcha validation even for External Accounts (i.e. GitHub, OpenID Connect, etc).
+You must `ENABLE_CAPTCHA` also.
 - `CAPTCHA_TYPE`: **image**: \[image, recaptcha\]
 - `RECAPTCHA_SECRET`: **""**: Go to https://www.google.com/recaptcha/admin to get a secret for recaptcha.
 - `RECAPTCHA_SITEKEY`: **""**: Go to https://www.google.com/recaptcha/admin to get a sitekey for recaptcha.